KnpLabs/KnpUserBundle/Resources/doc/emails.rst

 Default Mailer Implementations
 ------------------------------

-The bundle comes with three mailer implementations.
+The bundle comes with 2 mailer implementations.
 They are listed below by service id:

-- ``fos_user.mailer.default`` is the default implementation, and uses Swiftmailer to send emails.
 - ``fos_user.mailer.twig_swift`` uses Swiftmailer to send emails and Twig blocks to render the message.
 - ``fos_user.mailer.noop`` is a mailer implementation which performs no operation, so no emails are sent.